 However, His attachment comes with a great price.
 Imagine something you have invested in, and along comes someone who decides to sabotage all your hard work.
 How would you feel about that?
 Well, God’s creation story represents just that: God worked the universe.
 Once He completed His job, He looked around and was very satisfied with the results.
 But then the Snake entered the scene – and the rest is history.

 God, who controls the mechanics of a whole universe, deliberately stands back and lets us do our own choosing.
 Freedom of choice was first invented by God.
 It certainly worked against Him in the Garden of Eden, but then the gift of our love is given freely, and that, my friend, means the world to Him.

-God’s way of standing back and letting us choose to reject Him is a Hallmark of His love.
+God’s way of standing back and letting us choose to reject Him is a hallmark of His love.
 His love His generous and freely given, but by no means manipulative.
-He stands back and lets us do whatever we think we need to do and will not love us any less.
+He lets us do whatever we think we need to do and will not love us any less.
 Dolly Parton’s song “I will always love you” reflects some of this generous spirit in her lyrics:

 “If I should stay

 I would only be in your way